Central American Experience Fall Semester

 Program Fee for Central American Experience at CIAPA

-The program fee for the Central American Experience @ CIAPA includes room and board at the CIAPA facility which includes a semi-private room and bathroom, wireless internet service, laundry on-site, two meals per day at the CIAPA facility and special event meals, and group transportation to and from the San José airport.
+The program fee for the Central American Experience @ CIAPA is $5,600 and includes room and board at the CIAPA facility which includes a semi-private room and bathroom, wireless internet service, laundry on-site, two meals per day at the CIAPA facility and special event meals, and group transportation to and from the San José airport.